Is the Apple Support email with the blue badge and BIMI logo legitimate?

 Summarize with

-Yes, an Apple Support email with a real blue verification badge and Apple BIMI logo is very likely legitimate when the visible sender domain is Apple-controlled and the raw message headers show DMARC passing for that same domain.
-I still would not treat the screenshot alone as final proof.
-The badge and logo tell you the mailbox provider accepted the sender's authentication and brand evidence.
-They do not prove that every link in the message is safe, that the message was expected, or that the screen you saw was not a forwarded image.
+Yes, an Apple Support email with a real blue verification badge and Apple BIMI logo is very likely legitimate when the visible sender domain is Apple-controlled and the raw message headers show DMARC passing for that domain.
+Do not treat a screenshot alone as final proof.
+The badge and logo show that the mailbox provider accepted the sender's authentication and brand evidence.
+They do not prove that every link is safe, that the message was expected, or that someone else did not trigger the underlying Apple notification or support workflow.

 Apple says Mail supports BIMI in iOS 16, iPadOS 16, macOS Ventura 13 or later, and iCloud.com.
 Apple's own BIMI support page says messages with brand logos have been digitally certified after the sender has met strong authentication and logo-control requirements.
-That is the right starting point, but the practical answer still comes down to the headers.
+That is the right starting point, but the practical answer still comes down to the headers and whether the account event was expected.

 - Likely legitimate: The message has a real provider-rendered badge, the Apple logo is shown by the mail client, and DMARC passes for an Apple domain.